accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 ###### Voice output display

 It's useful to be able to view voice output.
 In TalkBack you can activate a parameter that displays TalkBack announcements in text format at the bottom of the screen.
-To do this, go to *Settings &gt; Accessibility &gt; TalkBack &gt; Settings &gt; Advanced settings &gt; Developer settings* and activate the "Display voice output" setting.
+To do this, go to *Settings &gt; Accessibility &gt; TalkBack &gt; Settings &gt; Advanced settings &gt; Developer settings* and activate the "Display speech output" setting.

-Depending on the version of Android you're using, the path to the TalkBack "Show voice output" setting may not be exactly the same.
+Depending on the version of Android you're using, the path to the TalkBack "Display speech output" setting may not be exactly the same.

 #### External keyboard